sony alpha a7r

 (Dragonframe was previously called Dragon Stop Motion)

 The Sony Alpha A7R provides a live view over HDMI.
-This camera requires a separate connection to the computer, via a Blackmagic capture device, to access the live view.
+This camera requires a separate connection to the computer, via an HDMI capture device, to access the live view.
 We do not recommend this setup, because it is complicated and fairly expensive.
 Please consider a used Canon EOS that we support instead.

 Dragonframe controls the Sony Alpha A7R ISO, shutter speed, aperture (with digital lens), image quality, and size.